2024 SOFI MALT GREAT ETHIOPIAN RUN INTERNATIONAL 10KM

 What happens at the finish of the race?

-After you cross the finish line, you will collect your finishers’ medal and water, and then exit from the square.
+After you cross the finish line, you will collect your finishers’ medal and water, and then exit from Meskel Square.

 How can I get my result?

 We record results for the registered elite athletes only.
-These results will be posted on our website by the end of Sunday.
-Mass participants need to take their own finishing time.
+These results will be posted on our website by the end of race day.
+Mass participants need to record their own finishing time.

-We will announce our elite fields soon.
-Also watch our social media feeds.
+We will announce our elite fields in releases published on our website and on our social media channels.

 When and where is the pre-race press conference and do I need a ticket for this?

-The pre-race conference takes place at 10am on Friday 18th November at the Hyatt Regency.
+The pre-race conference takes place at 11am on Friday of race week at the Hyatt Regency.
 All members of the media are welcome to attend this event.

 How can I donate to the fundraising campaign?